stakewise/docs/for-developers/unstake.md

 The vault may not have sufficient free funds, or there might be less than needed to initiate validator withdrawal.
 In such cases, use an average time based on rewards accumulation:

 * 10.5 days for Mainnet
-* One month for Holesky
+* One month for Hoodi

 In any case, there is a delay of 24 hours after entering the Exit Queue before claiming can occur.